Every two years the society organises one of the most hotly anticipated events in the succulent world calendar, its biennial convention.

 Also, as in previous Conventions, on the Saturday evening our own unique auctioneer Stirling Baker will be putting some amazing plants under the hammer.
 All this, along with the hotel’s super hospitality, is on offer.
 So, start saving (for the auction) and put the date of the Convention in your diaries.

-Full details and booking form will appear in the June edition of Haworthiad and on here in due course
+Full details will appear in the June edition of Haworthiad together with a booking form.

 What delegates at the last convention had to say: